linzhangUCA/3421tpl-chat_with_pico/assignment_guide.md

   - Turn off the LED if and only if "off" is the message received.

 > [!TIP]
+> - You can use the [pico_chatter.py](pico_chatter.py) to get started.
-> You may want to save the MicroPython script as `main.py` or the Python shell in Thonny will take over the serial line and prevent your Python script chatting with Pico.
+> - You may want to save the MicroPython script as `main.py` or the Python shell in Thonny will take over the serial line and prevent your Python script chatting with Pico.

 ### 2.3.
 (30%) Computer Messenger